OpenTranslationBible/open-bible/en-GB/51.Colossians/md/colossians-03.md

 ## Colossians 3:19

-Husbands, love your wives and do not be harsh with them.
+Husbands, love your wives and do not be mean to them.

 ## Colossians 3:20

-Children, heed your parents in everything, for this is pleasing to the Lord.
+Children, listen to your parents in everything, as this is pleasing to the Lord.

 ## Colossians 3:21